AlGepe/OmniSnippets_JS/docs/c2c/equationEditor.rst

 .. _equationEditor:

-Equation editor: Explained - Part 1
+Equation editor - Part 1
 ===================================

 In this documentation we have talked extensively about using customJS in our calculators.
 However, we haven't talked about the quickest way to create calculators: **the equation editor**.
 This equation editor is also what sets Omni calculators apart from other online calculators, since it allows any variable to be compute from the others.